 The brains of the MagikFlame is a custom-designed circuit board with proprietary microcontrollers.
 While MagikFlame does not make the exact programming public, suffice it to say that the circuit board brings the fireplace to life.
 Its patented HoloFlame technology is the secret to MagikFlame 2.0’s success.

-When you compare the two companies’ products, you will see that appearance, appeal and value of a MagikFlame fireplace is superior in several ways to Majestic’s natural gas fireplaces:
+When you compare the two companies’ products, you will see that the appearance, appeal, and value of a MagikFlame fireplace are superior in several ways compared to Majestic’s natural gas fireplaces:

-Interior design value – Majestic base model fireplaces have stainless steel frames, adding little to your home decor.
+Interior design value – Majestic’s base model fireplaces have stainless steel frames, adding little to your home décor.
 MagikFlame models come complete with furniture-grade wood surrounds with classic design elements.
 They add beauty and flair to your interior design.

 Heat output – All MagikFlame fireplaces feature a heat output of 5,200 BTUs, which is ideal for an average-sized room.
 In contrast, gas models generate more than 30,000 BTUs, enough to heat 2,900 sq. feet.
 The more heat the appliance puts out, the more fuel it consumes, and the higher your utility bill.

 Fuel efficiency – The MagikFlame electric fireplace is 100 percent fuel efficient.
 It converts all the electricity it uses into heating.
-The other company’s vented gas heaters range in fuel efficiency between 50 and 68 percent, depending on the fuel type in use.
+The other company’s vented gas heaters range in fuel efficiency between 50 and 68 percent, depending on the fuel type.
 The rest of the fuel it consumes goes up the chimney, along with your utility dollars.

-Risk of burns – The MagikFlame fireplace warms up when its infrared heater is operating, but the exterior doesn’t become hot to the touch.
+Risk of burns – The MagikFlame fireplace warms up when its infrared heater operates, but the exterior doesn’t become hot to the touch.
 It will not burn your family or pets should they brush against it.
-However, the other firm’s gas fireplaces can become hot enough to burn someone who gets too close.
+However, the other company’s gas fireplaces can become hot enough to burn someone who gets too close.

-Also, according to the company, it isn’t safe to put a TV on top.
+Also, according to the company, putting a TV on top isn’t safe.
 High temperatures from combustion could damage it.

-Risk of toxic emissions – When you burn wood, natural gas or propane gas, there are toxic byproducts.
-Most of the CO2, CO, smoke and particulates that result from combustion go up the chimney, but not all of them.
+Risk of toxic emissions – There are toxic byproducts when you burn wood, natural or propane gas.
+Most of the CO2, CO, smoke, and particulates that result from combustion go up the chimney, but not all of them.
 Any remaining toxins in your home can irritate your respiratory system.
-MagikFlame doesn’t burn any fuel, so there is no health risk to your family.
+MagikFlame doesn’t burn any fuel.
+Therefore, there is no health risk to your family.

-Remote control – Majestic fireplaces come with its patented IntelliFire remote control or wall switch that activates the unit’s IPI ignition system.
+Remote control – Majestic fireplaces have a patented IntelliFire remote control or wall switch that activates the unit’s IPI ignition system.
 The handheld remote has a range of about 30 feet.
 There is a remote app available for an extra cost.

-Each MagikFlame electric fireplace comes with a standard touchscreen controller on the fireplace.
-All models include a smartphone app for anytime, anywhere control at no additional cost.
+Each MagikFlame electric fireplace comes with a standard touchscreen controller built into the fireplace.
+All models include a smartphone app for any time, anywhere control at no additional cost.

 Options – Similarly, a MagikFlame fireplace is all-inclusive.
-It arrives with all of the premium features you’d expect without any of the add-on costs.
-A furniture-grade surround and mantel, 30 distinct flame styles and a realistic log set are all part of the package.
+It arrives with all of the premium features you’d expect without any add-on costs.
+The package includes a furniture-grade surround and mantel, 30 distinct flame styles, and a realistic log set.

 Availability – If you want to buy Majestic’s products online, you cannot do it on the website.
 It does not sell consumer-direct.
 Instead, it directs you to a dealership somewhere else that is authorized to sell Hearth & Home Technologies brands and replacement parts.